Tremont, Tennessee: The Little River Lumber Company

 While Will Walker allowed English to build a splash dam and do minor logging in the Middle Prong watershed, he disliked the thought of large-scale logging operations mowing down his valley's virgin forests.
-In 1901, Colonel Wilson B. Townsend and several associates formed the Little River Lumber Company and bought up 86000 acre of land along Little River between Tuckaleechee and the river's source on the slopes of Clingman's Dome.
+In 1901, Colonel Wilson B. Townsend and several associates formed the Little River Lumber Company and bought up 86000 acre of land along Little River between Tuckaleechee and the river's source on the slopes of Kuwohi (formerly Clingmans Dome).
 Walker, however, refused to sell Middle Prong, forcing Townsend's operations eastward to what is now Elkmont.

 Townsend set up a band saw mill in Tuckaleechee, and the town that bears his name grew up in the vicinity.
 He formed the Little River Railroad to connect the mill with the Southern Railroad terminal at nearby Walland, and with able engineers managed to lay railroad tracts all the way to the upper reaches of Little River and Jakes Creek.

 In 1918, Walker suffered a stroke that left him largely incapacitated.
 On December 26 of that year, he finally agreed to sell Middle Prong to Little River Lumber after Townsend gave him his word that he wouldn't harvest trees along Thunderhead Prong.
 Six months later, Walker died after suffering a second stroke.
 On Townsend's orders, a small train carried Walker's coffin ceremoniously to the Bethel Baptist Cemetery in Tuckaleechee, where it rests today.